 - Helping develop new policies to improve Canada’s resolution framework

-In 2013, Canada’s six largest banks were designated as Domestic Systemically Important Banks (D-SIBs).
-The failure of any one of these banks, with the potential loss of financial services, even for a short period of time, could have a serious impact on Canada’s economy.
+The failure of any one of Canada’s D-SIBs, with the potential loss of financial services, even for a short period of time, could have a serious impact on Canada’s economy.

 These D-SIBs offer a wide range of financial services, including deposit taking, provision of credit and wealth management, as well as critical payment, clearing and settlement activities.